AnthoChamb/GHLIMGConverter/README.md

 ## Requirements
 This program currently requires [PVRTexToolCLI.exe](https://www.imgtec.com/developers/powervr-sdk-tools/legacy-downloads/) version 4.23 or earlier installed and added to your `config.ini` file.
 Downloading PowerVRSDK-4.0 is recommended.

-Wii U conversion also requires [gtx_extractor.py](https://github.com/aboood40091/GTX-Extractor) installed and added to your `config.ini` file
+Wii U conversion also requires [gtx_extractor.py](https://github.com/aboood40091/GTX-Extractor) installed and added to your `config.ini` file.

+Wii conversion only requires [wimgt.exe](https://szs.wiimm.de/wimgt/) installed and added to your `config.ini` file.

 ## Contributing
 Feel free to contribute for more formats and platforms support